grenaud/dice/README.md

 	       7	35190	G,T	0,1:0	0,1:0	122,1:0

+A pre-made list of panels for the 1000 Genomes data is available here: https://bioinf.eva.mpg.de/dice/.
 The user must specify which panel should be used as the contaminant panel and the anchor panel.
 If the user is planning to run the 3-pop method, she/he should also specify which is the admixing anchor panel.
 The name of the populations much be the same (case sensitive) as in the headers of the frequency files.

 --anch                Comma-separated list of anchor populations         (default: all)